How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 • Performance monitoring

 • Track VR frame timing in SteamVR or headset software.
+Look for jitter and missed frames.

 • Benchmark and stress tests